community-led-design/kit/src/resources/consent-form-1.md

 #### CONSENT STATEMENT

-I agree to participate in this study described above.
-I have made this decision based on the information I have read in this Consent Letter.
+I agree to participate in the study described above.
+I have made this decision based on the information in this Consent Letter.
 I have had the opportunity to request and receive any additional information and understand that I may ask questions in the future.
-I understand that I may withdraw this consent at any time.
-I am checking the relevant boxes below to show my consent for those activities.
+I understand that I may withdraw my consent at any time.
+Checking the relevant boxes below indicates my consent for those activities.

-If you wish to participate in the interview, please check the consent box below and return this form to me at [Interviewer Email].
+If you wish to participate in the [Activity Name], please check the appropriate consent boxes below and return this form to [Contact Email].

 ❏	I have read and understood the above information.
 I certify that I am 18 years or older.
 I consent to participate in this study.